evgenyviner/demo-awesome/README.txt

 The Demo Awesome plugin is designed only for themes by Theme4Press

+= What website niche I can import with this plugin? =

+The plugin with a free Theme4Press theme lets you to import demos for business website, magazine or an e-shop

 = Do demos require additional plugins? =

 Yes, some demos, for example e-shops require plugins.
 The importer will always show you the list of required plugins for the particular demo which you can install instantly